CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 </details>

 ## Summary
 From this guide, you should be able to deploy Helm/Tiller to your PKS K8s clusters including clusters leveraging RBAC.
-You should be able to install a Helm chart, view the running Helm releases, and delete them as well.
+You now know how to install a Helm chart, view the running Helm releases, and delete them as well.